 Olympic Sculpture Park

-Regular visits to the Seattle Art Museum sculpture park reveal something new with each visit during different seasons, time of day, weather, light.
-Late in the afternoon on this autumn day, the light was low in the sky, the Richard Serra garden was falling into shadow.
+Regular visits to the Seattle Art Museum’s Olympic Sculpture Park reveal something new with each visit during different seasons, time of day, weather, light.
+Late in the afternoon on this autumn day, the light was low in the sky, the Valley where Richard Serra located his sculpture was falling into shadow.
+The play of light and dark on these sensuous forms invite you in to revel in the mystery of this creation.

 Posted by Thomas Alix Johnston in Blog, 6 comments